Savani-Manvi/Power-BI-Project/README.md

 - **User-driven Parameters**: Enabled dynamic filtering and user-driven parameters to customize the visualizations.
 - **Data Connections and Calculations**: Integrated data from multiple sources and performed advanced calculations using DAX and Power Query.

-## Data Sources

-The following data sources were used in this project:
-- **[Data Source 1]**: [Brief description of the data source, e.g., an Excel file with sales data from 2023]
-- **[Data Source 2]**: [Brief description of the data source, e.g., SQL database containing customer information]

-Ensure that you have access to the necessary data sources when using this project.

 ## Getting Started

-To use this Power BI project on your local machine:
+To use this Power BI project on your local machine.

 1. **Clone the Repository**:
    ```bash